-Joshua Markowitz, Esq.

-Chairman of the Board
+Joshua Markowitz, Esq.Chairman of the Board

 Joshua Markowitz has been the Chairman of the Board since August 2016 and a director since June 2015.
-Mr. Markowitz is a practicing attorney in the State of New Jersey for more than 30 years and is currently a senior partner in the New Jersey law firm of Markowitz O'Donnell, LLP.
+Mr. Markowitz is a practicing attorney in the State of New Jersey for more than 30 years and is currently a senior partner in the New Jersey law firm of Markowitz O'Donnell, LLP and President of Kerns Manufacturing Corporation.